The DiamondClean is a smart looking toothbrush that cleans the teeth really well.

-- No pressure sensor to alert you when brushing to hard
+- No pressure sensor to alert you if brushing too hard

-The 3 BIG Question about the Philips Sonicare DiamondClean
+The 3 BIG questions about the Sonicare DiamondClean

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Sonicare DiamondClean electric toothbrush.
-If we have missed something, let us know in the comments.
+If I have missed something, let me know in the comments.

-If you want more detail, you can read our full Sonicare DiamondClean review further down the page or watch our video review.
+If you want more detail, you can read my full Sonicare DiamondClean review further down the page.

 1. Is there anything drastically wrong with this toothbrush?